hpccsystems-solutions-lab/Solutions-lab-website-content/LearnECL/Architecture/dataLake.md

 # HPCC and Data Lake

-Data Lake is an architecture and methodology fir continuous management of complex data.
+Data Lake is an architecture and methodology for continuous management of complex data.
 More enterprises are accepting data lake technology to manage their internal data, solve complex problems, and improve their relationships with customers and suppliers.

 In HPCC Systems, data discovery and experimentation is important and with use of data lake, the path from data discovery to production is short and fast.